Multi-Agent Diverse Generative Adversarial Networks: Preliminaries

 \section{Preliminaries}

 Here we present a brief review of GANs~\cite{goodfellow2014generative}.
-Given a set of unlabelled samples $\mathcal{D} = (x_i)_{i=1}^n$ from the true data distribution $p_d$, the GAN learning problem is to obtain the optimal parameters $\theta_g$ of a generator $G(z;\theta_g)$ that can sample from an approximate data distribution $p_g$, where $z \sim p_z$ is the prior input noise (\eg samples from a normal distribution).
-In order to learn the optimal $\theta_g$, the GAN objective (Eq.~\eqref{eq:ganObjective}) employs a discriminator $D(x; \theta_d)$ that learns to differentiate between a `real' (from $p_d$) and a `fake' (from $p_g$) sample $x$.
-The overall GAN objective function is as follows:
+Given a set of samples $\mathcal{D} = (x_i)_{i=1}^n$ from the true data distribution $p_d$, the GAN learning problem is to obtain the optimal parameters $\theta_g$ of a generator $G(z;\theta_g)$ that can sample from an approximate data distribution $p_g$, where $z \sim p_z$ is the prior input noise (\eg samples from a normal distribution).
+In order to learn the optimal $\theta_g$, the GAN objective (Eq.~\eqref{eq:ganObjective}) employs a discriminator $D(x; \theta_d)$ that learns to differentiate between a {\em real} (from $p_d$) and a {\em fake} (from $p_g$) sample $x$.
+The overall GAN objective is:

 The above objective is optimized in a block-wise manner where $\theta_d$ and $\theta_g$ are optimized one at a time while fixing the other.
-Intuitively, for a given sample $x$ (either from $p_d$ or $p_g$) and the parameter $\theta_d$, the function $D(x; \theta_d) \in [0, 1]$ produces a score that represents the probability of $x$ belonging to the true data distribution $p_d$ (or probability of it being real).
-Hence, the discriminator's objective is to learn parameters $\theta_d$ that maximizes this score for the true samples (from $p_d$) while minimizing it for the fake ones $\tilde{x} = D(z; \theta_g)$ (from $p_g$).
-On the other hand, the generator's objective is to minimize $\E_{z \sim p_z}\log \big( 1 - D(G(z; \theta_g) ; \theta_d) \big)$, equivalently maximize $\E_{z \sim p_z} \log D(G(z; \theta_g) ; \theta_d)$.
+For a given sample $x$ (either from $p_d$ or $p_g$) and the parameter $\theta_d$, the function $D(x; \theta_d) \in [0, 1]$ produces a score that represents the probability of $x$ belonging to the true data distribution $p_d$ (or probability of it being real).
+The objective of the discriminator is to learn parameters $\theta_d$ that maximizes this score for the true samples (from $p_d$) while minimizing it for the fake ones $\tilde{x} = D(z; \theta_g)$ (from $p_g$).
+In the case of generator, the objective is to minimize $\E_{z \sim p_z}\log \big( 1 - D(G(z; \theta_g) ; \theta_d) \big)$, equivalently maximize $\E_{z \sim p_z} \log D(G(z; \theta_g) ; \theta_d)$.
 Thus, the generator learns to maximize the scores for the fake samples (from $p_g$), which is exactly the opposite to what discriminator is trying to achieve.
 In this manner, the generator and the discriminator are involved in a minimax game where the task of the generator is to maximize the mistakes of the discriminator.
 Theoretically, at equilibrium, the generator learns to generate real samples, which means $p_g = p_d$.